 I’ve been meaning to write this post for forever, and it occurred to me that I’d probably be refactoring and making adjustments to my approach on raising my daughter from now until she’s well and truly independent.
 I figured that waiting until I’d figured that all out wasn’t worth the 15 year plus delay.
 So I’ll just put these ideas down as I have them now, as I’ve already shared them with a few other fretting dads with daughters, on edge about their girls coming of age in 7 or so years and wondering how to deal with suitors and other dad fears.
 I’ll present this as I worked it out in my head.

 First was addressing the visceral fears, and accepting them.
 No, I really don’t want my daughter to grow up and to meet boys and god forbid have sex with them.
 At least, that’s the self-centered emotional state.
 To be more accurate, I don’t want to deal with the emotions that will come from those phases of her life, which make me dread the events themselves, but you’d never hear me saying I don’t want her to grow up and live her own fulfilling life.
 I put my entire life on hold for my children, I took a different path.
 Rather than work our asses off into our thirties and then have children in the house until we were collecting social security, we decided to have kids sooner and then tear into our careers after they left.
 So I’m as motivated as any parent for the children to grow up and leave.
 Yet, even with the internal inconsistency, the universal dread of fathers remains, and it has to be dealt with in a healthy way.
 I thought about the options, I tried to pin down the components of that fear.
 After all, I wasn’t fearful about ruining Emily’s life when I pursued her.
 Conversely, all of my daughter’s pursuers, as imaginary as they are right now, are imagined with contempt and suspicion.
 Perhaps that’s because I know that there’s only one motive I can count on from those suitors, no matter which other motives they may have, good or bad.
 That’s when it hit me.
 That’s what I’m dreading.
 What if she makes bad choices?
-There’s no way I’m going to let her wither on the vine if she does you know?
+There’s no way I’m going to let her wither on the vine if she does make a mistake you know?

 I briefly considered the other extreme, very early education.
 It’s something I’d seen talked about in passing, but the more I thought about it the less it made sense to me personally.
 At this age, kids are just absolutely curious about everything, and they don’t make good decisions.
 First of all, I’m a firm believer in letting your children enjoy their time as children for as long as is healthy.
 Second, simply knowing about it could be a motivator for premature and ill-considered exploration.
 Three yearolds aren’t exactly good at things like delayed gratification, curiosity deferment, or taking into account the consequences of actions.
 So all the curiosity would penetrate, but none of the warnings would, is what I considered a very likely outcome.